nikdavnik/docs-casa-prod/docs/source/administration/quick-start.md

 1. Install packages

-    Casa requires an operational Gluu Server with a matching version number to be installed on the same server or virtual machine.
+    Casa requires an operational Gluu Server with a matching version number (e.g. Casa 3.1.6 and Gluu 3.1.6).
+In addition, Casa should be installed on the same server or virtual machine as the Gluu Server.
 Follow the [Casa installation instructions](./installation.md#installation-via-linux-packages) to install the packages.
 If you don't already have the Gluu Server installed, it will be automatically installed with Casa.

     Do not run setup_casa.py at this time.

 1. Set up Gluu Server

-    If setting up the Gluu Server for the first time with this installation, follow [these instructions](https://gluu.org/docs/ce/3.1.6/installation-guide/install/) to set up the newly installed package.
+    If setting up the Gluu Server for the first time with this installation, follow [these instructions](https://gluu.org/docs/ce/3.1.6/installation-guide/install/).
+Make sure to include at least the following components:

-    If the machine already includes a Gluu Server that was set up with at least the following components, you can skip this step:

       - oxAuth OAuth2 Server
       - oxTrust GUI
       - Gluu LDAP (such as OpenDJ)
       - Apache

+    If the machine already includes a Gluu Server, skip this step.

 1. Set up Casa

     Once the Gluu Server is set up, follow [these instructions](./installation.md#run-the-setup-script) to set up Casa.